-Figure 2 - Key Performance Indicators Selected for Manager Team Ranking where the critical values, mentoring, motivation, and oversight of the standards is found, yet so many job specifications, service level agreements, and performance metrics are focused on transactional contract terms that have to be complied with in any case.
+Figure 2- Key Performance Indicators Selected for Manager Team Ranking

+The discussion centered on "what really drives quality and performance excellence?"
+The conclusion was both unsurprising and obvious: it's all about knowledgeable, customer-focused first line supervision.
+We know this is where the critical values, mentoring, motivation, and oversight of the standards is found and yet so many job specifications, service level agreements and performance metrics are focused on transactional contract terms12 that have to be complied with in any case.